zongyf02/Fuzzy-String-Search/README.md

 Delete the entry with said ID

 See it in action in my friends's website [here](https://1liale.github.io/PersonalWebsite/).
-The search by topic options calls this api to find the keyword matches.
+The search by topic options calls this API to find the keyword matches.